RTS.FM

 RTS.FM is an international Internet radio station headquartered in Moscow.
-The radio station is centered around club music created by Russian and international musicians, along with DJs playing in the style of Tech House, Minimal House, Minimal Techno and Electronica.
-Live performances of artists representing promoted musical directions are broadcast daily from RTS studios for night clubs in various cities around the world.
-Round the clock air consists entirely of records of past performances of musicians and their promo mixes.
-Station air is accompanied by video broadcasting.
+Launched in 2006, the radio station is centered around club music created by both Russian and international musicians/DJs, focusing on tech house, minimal house, minimal techno and wider electronica.
+Live audio/video performances of artists are broadcast daily from RTS studios online, with the rest of the programming consisting of previous performances and DJ mixes on the station.

 Main services

 RTS.FM is a thematic network community, united by the "club" principle.
 The main services of the site are open to a wide Internet audience and include: